recisio/karafun-touch/readme.md

 # KaraFun Touch

-**KaraFun Remote** is an Open Source remote control for **KaraFun Player**, the karaoke player designed for Windows ([http://www.karafun.com](http://www.karafun.com)).
+**KaraFun Touch** is an Open Source Touchscreen interface control for **KaraFun Player**, the karaoke player designed for Windows ([http://www.karafun.com](http://www.karafun.com)).

 ## Installation

-KaraFun Remote has been designed as a Chrome App.
-In order to install it, go to your extensions in Google Chrome and add the folder where KaraFun Remote files are stored.
+KaraFun Touch has been designed as a Chrome App.
+In order to install it, go to your extensions in Google Chrome and add the folder where KaraFun Touch files are stored.

 ##General information